Bali vs Lombok: An Honest Comparison

 An empty beach in Lombok

-Whereas in Lombok, you can have the WHOLE BEACH for yourself!
+In Lombok, you can have the ENTIRE BEACH to yourself!

 Travelers are waking up to the potential that Lombok has.
 It’s dubbed the “New Bali”.
 Oh, please don’t turn it into Bali, that would only ruin it!